Where the Logit Lens Breaks Down

 Fix a prompt and a source position .
 Treat (the residual stream at layer , position ) as the input, and (the final residual stream at some position ) as the output.
 Both are vectors of size .
 The Jacobian

-is a matrix.
+is a matrix, transposed so that it acts from the right: its rows index the input and its columns the output.
 It tells us: if we nudged by a small vector , the final residual stream at position would shift by approximately .Why ?
 Because a perturbation at position can only affect positions from onwards.
 Attention in an autoregressive transformer is causal: earlier positions cannot look at later ones.

 The shape is worth staring at.
 Both dimensions equal because the residual stream has the same width at every layer; it is a shared bus that all layers read from and write to.